 - Rebuild the product into a digital-first business, and then let the old product die (Netflix)

-Once you clarify general direction, you can begin reckoning with the cost and time it will take to execute the necessary change.
+Once you clarify the high level mobilization path, you can begin reckoning with the cost and time it will take to execute the necessary change.
 As you factor in the time required, remember that behavior change is hard.
 How will each of your top executives react?
 Are they systems thinkers?
 Are they digitally literate?
 Do their incentives impact their point of view?
 Are they directly threatened by the changes you contemplate?

-Finally, you will need to build support at the top.
-Most of your executive team will be focused on running the business you already have, but you’ll need an inner circle of trusted top executives who share your vision to become a digital-at-the-center, fit systems enterprise.
+You will need to build support at the executive level.
+Most of your executive team will be focused on running the business you already have, but you’ll need to build an inner circle of trusted top executives who share your vision to become a digital-at-the-center, fit systems enterprise.
 These In The Loop leaders will be your partners on the journey.

 You also need to bring along your board.
 Are all board members digitally literate systems thinkers?
 Do they fully appreciate the risk of inaction?
 Have you helped your board understand the significance of the changes you must make, and the time and money it will take?
 Your board will face pressure from investors to find quick fixes.
 So it’s important you help them gain deep conviction that your strategy is sound.
 You’ll need their support through thick and thin.